 How to Maintain Your Mental Health this Christmas

-Christmas can be tough for many reasons, so you need to make sure you’re taking care of your mental health over the festive season
+Christmas can be tough for many reasons, so you need to make sure you look after your mental health this Christmas.

 Christmas, for the most part, is about others.
 We buy presents for others, cook dinners for others and meet up with people that we haven’t seen in a while because we feel like we must.